Wind Across the Sky

 Borscht Belt Follies

-The Apollo Trio, with clarinetist David Krakauer and Dave Taylor, bass trombonist, will be giving the premiere of David Schiff’s Borscht Belt Follies in February 2011 in the Chamber Music Northwest Encore Series/ ROMP Festival in Portland , Oregon.
+The Apollo Trio, with clarinetist David Krakauer, bass trombonist Dave Taylor, and drummer Michael Sarin, gave the premiere of David Schiff’s Borscht Belt Follies in February 2011 in the Chamber Music Northwest Encore Series/ ROMP Festival in Portland , Oregon.
 The piece is in the jazz, klezmer, and classical styles.

 Written by mstroke